Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 ### Extended Aircraft Missions

-- Aircraft will now be able to use waypoints.
+- Aircraft will now be able to use waypoints and fly towards the water surface normally.
 - When a `guard` command (`[G]` by default) is issued, the aircraft will search for targets around the current location and return immediately when target is not found, target is destroyed or ammos are depleted.
   - If the target is destroyed but ammos are not depleted yet, it will also return because the aircraft's command is one-time.
 - When an `attack move` command (`[Ctrl]+[Shift]`) is issued, the aircraft will move towards the destination and search for nearby targets on the route for attack.
 Once ammo is depleted or the destination is reached, it will return.